afadesigns/pyweb/BENCHMARKING.md

 ### 2. Fine-Grained Measurement

-We measure two key metrics:
+We run a total of **100 requests** for each tool and measure two key metrics:

 -   **Total Execution Time:** The wall-clock time to complete all 100 requests.
 This is measured in Python using `timeit.default_timer()`.
 -   **Per-Request Latency:** The time taken for each individual request, from initiation to the completion of parsing.
 This is measured *inside* the Rust core using `std::time::Instant` for maximum precision.